Chrysso

 Chrysso is a genus of comb-footed spiders that was first described by Octavius Pickard-Cambridge in 1882.

 C. pulcherrima is pantropical, C. spiniventris has been introduced to Europe, and C. nordica occurs both in North America and in Asia from Hungary to Mongolia.

 Description

 Many species are strikingly colored, but like most theridiids, the coloration is variable.
 C. compressa has a striking black sternum and abdomen, but the venter of Brazilian species is black, while those of Peru are yellow.
 C. venusta has been observed to rapidly change its color when disturbed.

 Females are about 9 mm long, and have blade-like hairs on the tip of the abdomen.

 Species

-As of May 2020 it contains sixty-four species, mostly found in the Americas and Asia:
+As of May 2020 it contains sixty-four species, mostly found in the Americas and Asia.
+It also contains 2 extinct species: